AlexandrAnatoliev/AlexandrAnatoliev/README.md

 #### About me

-- 🔭 I’m like open source
+- 🔭 I like open source

 #### Languages and tools